Sereg20/Task_Center/BTP_config/2 Set Up STC/README.md

 ![Service key data](./Images/2.2.2.png "Service key data")

-As a result, a service key for the newly created SAP Task Center service instance is created
+As a result, a service key for the newly created SAP Task Center service instance has been created

 ### Step 3: Set up the service destinations